Why “Closing the Sale” won’t work for your Heart-Centred Business

 2. You Won’t Use them

-However, even more likely than that is that you simply won’t use these techniques in the first place.
+However, what is even more likely is that you simply won’t use these techniques in the first place.
 To show you what I mean, here are just 2 examples of the type of closing techniques you would be taught in a “traditional” sales training course:

 The Yes Set Close – Ask a series of questions that are all designed to elicit a Yes and because they have just answered Yes to you a few times in a row, the client will then be subconsciously programmed to automatically answer Yes when you ask them to buy.

-The Assumptive Close – Ask “How do you want to pay, credit card or bank transfer?” (asked before the client has told you of their decision to go ahead)
+The Assumptive Close – Ask “How do you want to pay, credit card or bank transfer?” (asked before the client has told you of their decision to go ahead).
+The idea is that the client will have to choose one, and neither of them gives the option to say no.

 I don’t know about you but this sort of manipulative approach gives me a knot in my stomach.
 In fact I clearly remember my years working in corporate sales when I used to be sent off for training in these sorts of techniques.
 I would come back to the office and stubbornly refuse to use them – it’s just not the way I like to treat my fellow human beings.

-(Luckily I got away with it because I was the top salesperson in the office – which I guess sort of proves the point).
+(Luckily I got away with it because I was the top salesperson in the office – which I guess proves my point).

 3. It’s not a good Foundation for an effective Relationship

 In a service-based business when your client says “Yes please!” they don’t just pick up a “thing” and walk out of the shop, or get in the car and drive it off the forecourt never to be seen again.
 Instead, they are usually saying Yes to entering into an even more intimate and ongoing relationship with you.
-One where, over the coming weeks or months, they will be working closely with you and opening up even more about their relationships, health, emotions, finances or business.
-If their “Yes” is based on manipulation, disrespect and distrust then you are off to a bad start and may not be able to rebuild the sort of trust that needs to be in place for you to do your best work.
+One where, over the coming weeks or months, they will be working closely with you and opening up vulnerably about their relationships, health, emotions, finances or business.
+If their “Yes” is based on manipulation, disrespect and distrust then you may find you are unable to rebuild the sort of trust that needs to be in place for you to do your best work.

 4. It sets you up for Buyers Remorse